 The organisation has implemented policies and procedures that support the minimisation of restraint.
-No enablers and no restraints were in use at the time of audit.
+One restraint is in use at the time of audit.
+A comprehensive assessment, approval and monitoring process with regular reviews occurs.
+Use of enablers is voluntary for the safety of residents in response to individual requests.
 Staff demonstrated a sound knowledge and understanding of the restraint and enabler processes.